chrisxchew/Game4-Resurrection/README.md

 In this game the player fights enemies and explores castles to collect more items.
 There is a secret item from defeating the boss.

-The game is in a complete state, but there can always be more things to add.
+The game is in a complete state (all features have been implemented), but there can always be more things to add.
 For example:

 A better magic system